challans216/challans-uc.github.io/project1/README.md

 Here i have used a open source bootstrap framework to add styling to my resume.
 Along with that i have also used a flag counter.
 To use that i have provided few details to generate it accordingly like the no of countries that can be displayed in the image and other factors which helped me to generate a link.
 I have copied that link and used in the website in the href attribute which helped me to achieve it.

 below are the screenshots:
+Note : Overall Styling can be seen in the attached webpage pdf

 ![flag counter](images/flag_counter.png)

 ## Part 3 -Technical Requirements